Woman wearing non-slip shoes on the snow.

 Another option is to re-sole your shoes.
 However, you will likely have to go to a shoe repair store to fix your shoes.

-You can cover the shoe sole with rubber tape if it’s worn out.
-The goal is to cover the outsole so there’s no more bare metal, but you still get good traction.
+You can cover the shoe sole with rubber tape if worn out.
+The goal is to cover the outsole so there's no more bare metal, but you still get good traction since shoes with rubber soles do it best.on.

 Use Puff Paint